apache/incubator-knox/books/0.3.0/book_getting-started.md

 See the Persisting the Master section for more information.
 Remember this secret and keep it safe.
 It represents the keys to the kingdom.

+Take note of the port identified in the logging output as you will need this for accessing the gateway.

+###### Starting via script (*nix only)

+Starting the gateway using the script is a bit more in line with how other Hadoop components are started.
+Before actually starting the server this way a setup step needs to be performed.
+This step is required because directories are created in /var/log and /var/run.
+These directories can only be created by the root user so the setup command must be run with root privileges.

+    sudo bin/gateway.sh setup

+The server will prompt you for the master secret (i.e. password).
+This secret is used to secure artifacts used by the gateway server for things like SSL and credential/password aliasing.
+This secret will have to be entered at startup unless you choose to persist it.
+See the Persisting the Master section for more information.
+Remember this secret and keep it safe.
+It represents the keys to the kingdom.

+The server can then be started without root privileges using this command.

+    bin/gateway.sh start

+When starting the gateway this way the process will be run in the backgroud.
+The log output is written into the directory /var/log/knox.
+In addition a PID (process ID) is written into /var/run/knox.

+In order to stop a gateway that was started with the script use this command.

+    bin/gateway.sh stop

+If for some reason the gateway is stopped other than by using the command above you may need to clear the tracking PID.

+    bin/gateway.sh clean

+__CAUTION: This command will also clear any log output in /var/log/knox so use this with caution.__

 ##### 4. Configure the Gateway with the topology of your Hadoop cluster